 Cai Rongzhang: Accompanying the Tea While it Steeps in the Pot

 After allowing the connoisseurs to appreciate the appearance of the tea, the tea brewer stands up and places the tea leaves into the pot, pours hot water over them from a kettle, covers the pot, and starts a timer.
 The tea brewer stops all other movements, placing their heart into the pot as they stand, accompanying the tea while it steeps in the hot water.
-Seeing this action from the tea brewer, the other tea connoisseurs also focus intently on the .
+Seeing this action from the tea brewer, the other tea connoisseurs also focus intently on the teapot.
 Thirty seconds pass, and the tea brewer remains standing still; another thirty seconds pass, and the tea brewer is still motionless.
 After a while, the tea brewer glances at the timer, then lifts the teapot to pour the tea into a pitcher.
 The other connoisseurs think about their questions: Why does it need to steep for so long?
-What will the tea look like?
-The tea brewer is very focused on brewing the tea—.
+What will the tea infusion look like?
+The tea brewer is very focused on the tea—.

 Why does the tea brewer stand while brewing the tea?
 Perhaps the chair isn't high enough, or perhaps he believes that standing emphasizes his role in accompanying the tea while it steeps in the pot.